SAP-samples/btp-secure-development/README.md

 ## 🤝 How to Get Support

-**live support** will be available from facilitators during the event.
+**Live support** will be available from facilitators during the event.

 ### 🕐 Outside the Workshop